sanketind/text2SQL/README.md

 ## Description

 This application provides a web-based interface (using Streamlit) that allows users to ask questions about the `user_business` table in a PostgreSQL database using natural language.
-The application translates the natural language query into a SQL query using an AI model (OpenAI via Langchain), executes the generated SQL against the database, and displays the results in a table.
+The application translates the natural language query into a SQL query using a local AI model (Llama 3.2 via Ollama), executes the generated SQL against the database, and displays the results in a table.

 ## Architecture & Flow